 - The house is placed on the market but does not sell because its value is grossly inflated.

 - The lender forecloses, taking a loss (part of which is passed on to HUD or a mortgage insurer) and ruining the credit of the straw purchaser.
 By then, the con artists have left with profits in hand.

-Looking back on this scenario, it is clear that the whole transaction was concocted so that the co-conspirators could generate large up-front fees for themselves, something that should always set off alarm bells.
+Looking closely, it is clear that the whole transaction has been concocted so that the co-conspirators can generate large up-front fees for themselves, something that should always set off alarm bells.

 In the past sub-prime lenders were complicit in this process.
 Eager to make loans and collect fees, many did not supervise the underwriting process as thoroughly as they should.

-In addition to the usual civil statutes that may be violated (statutory fraud, deceptive trade practices, etc.) numerous criminal statutes may be involved:
+In addition to the usual civil statutes that may be violated (statutory fraud, deceptive trade practices, etc.), numerous federal criminal statutes may be involved:

 |False statement on a HUD loan